 Why Aloe Care Health is one of our Reviews Team’s top picks

-Caregivers can call their loved one through the Smart Hub base station, as well as monitor their activity, check on the air temperature and quality, and update other caregivers through the Aloe Care app.
+Caregivers can call the person in their care through the Smart Hub base station, as well as monitor their activity, check on the air temperature and quality, and update other caregivers through the Aloe Care app.

-We recommend the Aloe Care Health Smart Hub for hands-on and remote caregivers, but it may not be the best option for more independent users that don’t need intensive monitoring.
+We recommend the Aloe Care Health Smart Hub for hands-on and remote caregivers, but it may not be the best option for more independent users who don’t need intensive monitoring.